kubernetes/ingress-nginx/docs/user-guide/multiple-ingress.md

 Do this if you wish to use one of the other Ingress controllers at the same time as the NGINX controller.

-!!! important
-    Deploying multiple Ingress controllers and not specifying a class annotation will result in both or all controllers fighting to satisfy the Ingress, and all of them updating the Ingress status field in confusing ways.

 ## Multiple ingress-nginx controllers

 This mechanism also provides users the ability to run _multiple_ NGINX ingress controllers (e.g. one which serves public traffic, one which serves "internal" traffic).